 The holidays are quickly approaching, which means it’s the most wonderful time of the year!
 Unless, that is, you’ve slacked on preparing your home for the cold and harsh winter ahead.
 This is doubly troubling if you run your business out of your home as well.
 Winter maintenance is an important part of ensuring the safety of you, your customers, and whoever else walks in and out of your premises.
 Without the proper procedures in place, your premises could cause harm or damage to others.
 This will definitely get you on Santa’s naughty list.

 But don’t worry!
 We’re here to help you maintain your home-based business during the winter.
-Christmas came early, because we’re giving you two infographics on how to maintain your home-based business during the winter.
+Here are two infographics on how to maintain your home-based business during the winter – inside and out.
 Even if you don’t run your business from home, these twelve tips can help you protect both your home and your business.
-Click here and here to download the infographics, or take a look at both of them at the bottom of this post!

 6 tips for winter maintenance inside the premises